cse110-sp24-group31/cse110-sp24-group31/specs/ADR/0528-calendar.md

 - **Positive**: Allows user to see days and avoid lag of loading another webpage.
 - **Positive**: Utilizes the space on the homepage better to create a more appealing website, staying competitive with other products
 - **Negative**: User does not have immediate access to notes for a certain day when they click a date (still extremely quick)

+### More information

+Due a time constraint, we were forced to drop the edit feature of each entry.
+This means that when a user saves a journal entry for a specific date, they will be unable to change it.
+This is a feature we would like to implement if we have the time, but have currently left as whatever the user saves being final.
+However they can add as many notes as they want and delete them, so if an edit were truely wanted to be made, there are still workarounds.